Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Abstract

 \section{Abstract}

-We show that quantum advantage in distributed sensing can be achieved with noisy quantum networks.
-When using depolarized GHZ states as the probe, we derive a closed-form fidelity threshold to achieve advantage over the optimal local sensing strategy.
-The threshold indicates that while entanglement is needed for this quantum advantage, genuine multipartite entanglement is generally unnecessary.
+We show that quantum advantage in distributed sensing can be achieved with noisy quantum networks which only distribute noisy entangled states.
+We derive a closed-form expression of the quantum Fisher information (QFI) for estimating the average of local parameters using GHZ-diagonal probe states, a representative distributed sensing scenario.
+From the QFI we obtain the necessary condition to achieve quantum advantage over the optimal local sensing strategy, which can also serve as an optimization-free entanglement detection criterion for multipartite states.
 We further explore the impacts from imperfect local entanglement generation and local measurement constraint, and our results imply that the quantum advantage is more robust against quantum network imperfections than local operation errors.
-Finally, we demonstrate that the quantum advantage in distributed sensing can be achieved with a three-node quantum network using practical protocol stacks through simulations with SeQUeNCe, an open-source, customizable quantum network simulator.
+Notably, these implications still hold when we explicitly consider dephasing during the sensing dynamics.
+Our results significantly advance the understanding of the achievability of quantum advantage in noisy distributed sensing.
+They also offer practical guidance for real-world implementation of quantum sensor networks.